yangymargaret/REUNION/README.md

 - --neighbor_sel: the number of nearest neighbors used for each peak when performing the pseudo training sample selection, default = 30.
 Please note that $neighbor_sel<=$neighbor.

-- --model_type: the prediction model used in ReDiscover, default = 'LogisticRegression', available values: {'LogisticRegression', 'XGBoostClassifier'}.
+- --model_type: the prediction model used in Rediscover, default = 'LogisticRegression', available values: {'LogisticRegression', 'XGBoostClassifier'}.

-  ReDiscover supports using the logistic regression model or the XGBoost classifier as the prediction model.
+  Rediscover supports using the logistic regression model or the XGBoost classifier as the prediction model.
 By default we use the logistic regression model.

 - --ratio_1: the ratio of the number of pseudo negative training samples selected from the peaks with motif of a given TF detected but without TF binding predicted by Unify or other methods (noted as N_neg,1) compared to the number of pseudo positive training samples selected (noted as N_pos), default = 0.25.
 We have N_neg,1 = N_pos*$ratio_1.